ArmynC/ArminC-Windows-Debloat/README.md

 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/startallback.png" width="50%" height="50%">
 </p>

 The first part of **debloating** is through [O&O Shutup](https://www.oo-software.com/en/shutup10 "O&O Shutup").
-It can tweak most the usual settings.
+It can tweak most of the usual settings.
 [Here is my exported configuration](https://github.com/ArmynC/ArminC-Windows-Debloat/blob/main/cfg/ooshutup10.cfg "Here is my exported configuration")...
-I've tried to combine the efficiency of use with stability.
+I've tried to combine efficiency with stability.
 Disabling every feature can lead to compatibility errors.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/oo_shutup.png" width="50%" height="50%">
 </p>

 The second part is through [SohpiApp](https://github.com/Sophia-Community/SophiApp "SohpiApp").
 It has some more in-depth settings.
 You can **disable some services** that are not needed and even **uninstall UWP apps**.
-Try to uninstall any app not needed (e.g., help, maps) but **avoid uninstalling the complex ones, linked to the operating system** such as Edge, Cortana or Xbox if not needed.
-These days, Windows is so interconnected that it will be difficult or almost impossible to use it in this way without any errors, at all.
+Try to uninstall any app not needed (e.g., help, maps), but **avoid uninstalling the complex ones, linked to the operating system**, such as Edge, Cortana, or Xbox, if not needed.
+These days, Windows is so interconnected that it will be difficult or almost impossible to use it in this way without any errors at all.

 <p align="center">
 <img src="https://raw.githubusercontent.com/ArmynC/ArminC-Windows-Debloat/main/img/sophiapp.png" width="50%" height="50%">